LuQuintas11/FirstProject/README.md

 * The font-family was imported from https://fonts.google.com/
 * The Facebook video embedded in index.html was taken from https://www.facebook.com/
 * The README sample was taken from Coding Club Project.
+* I want to give credits to the students Ionut Ciobanu, David Bowers and my tutor Sandeep Aggarwal.

 ## **Deployment**